Guide to customizing event Pokémon

-- Effort Values (EVs) or Awakening Values (AVs) in Let's Go versions: Most event Pokémon come with 0 EVs or AVs in all stats, and that's when you can change them to your liking.
+- Effort Values (EVs) or Awakening Values (AVs) in Let's Go versions: Most event Pokémon come with 0 EVs or AVs in all stats, and that's when you can change them to your preference.
 When they are released with fixed EVs/AVs it will be mentioned in the listing's description.
 Please note that the EVs can only be up to 510 EVs in total with max EV in two stats only up to 252 each.
 In Let's Go game versions, all stats can have 252 Awakening Values (AVs).

 - Moves: All the moves that come with the event Pokémon have their PPs (Power Points) non-maxed.
 You can customize to have them maxed.
 All event Pokémon moves can be replaced with any moves that you want, as long as the moves are technically learnable by that Pokémon in the game version that you will be receiving it.

 - Ability: This aspect of the event Pokémon cannot be altered at any circumstance.
 Unless the event Pokémon was distributed with two or three available Abilities, you cannot choose what Ability it will have.

 - Ball: You cannot change the ball in which the event Pokémon is contained.